grommet/hpe-design-system-starter/README.md

 ### Package Manager (NPM or Yarn?)

-There are two main package managers that can be used.
-These are to easily instal and update other third-party packages.
+A package manager is a software tool that automates the process of installing, upgrading, configuring, and removing packages that are used within your application.
+There are two main package managers that can be used: `yarn` and `npm`.
 You can use npm or [yarn](https://classic.yarnpkg.com/en/docs/getting-started) as your package manager.
 The HPE Design System uses `yarn`, but both will work.

 ### What is React ?